 Unlike OPA’s general-purpose scope, Gatekeeper is optimized for Kubernetes governance.
 It provides a framework to codify rules such as restricting container images, enforcing naming conventions, or ensuring labels and annotations are applied consistently.
 These policies are evaluated at admission time, preventing non-compliant workloads from being created.

 Gatekeeper also supports audit functionality, allowing teams to identify violations across existing cluster resources.
-This dual focus on prevention and detection makes it a powerful tool for maintaining compliance and security standards in dynamic Kubernetes environments.
+This dual focus on prevention and detection keeps compliance and security standards consistent in dynamic Kubernetes environments.

 Gatekeeper key features